 Root Canal Therapy in Porters Neck

 If you have a damaged or infected tooth, a root canal is an effective, quick way to restore your smile, and it is usually the only way to avoid tooth loss or necessary extraction.
 Dr. Friberg is an experienced endodontist and he can treat both anterior (front) and posterior (rear) teeth if they have become infected.
-We use modern tools and minimally-invasive techniques to ensure a quick, painless procedure, and we also offer sedation if you would like an extra level of comfort.
+We use modern tools and minimally-invasive techniques to ensure a quick, painless procedure.

 Reasons for Root Canal Therapy